 Will the devices talk with a central hub or directly to the user’s mobile device?
 Or, will every device talk to one another in a mesh configuration?

 Many wireless technologies assume a relatively small number of edge devices in the network.
 Bluetooth classic operates in a point-to-point or point-to-multipoint master-slave relationship, where one master can communicate with up to 7 slaves.
 Bluetooth Low Energy (BLE) allows more devices, practically about 10 to 20.

 Wi-Fi access points generally handle 30-40 active mobile users and potentially up to 4096 connections.
 4G/LTE six sector base stations provide coverage to 10-15 thousand devices, though it may only support up to 1000 concurrent voice calls or 50-100 data users.
 Zigbee supports up to 65,000 nodes.
-Depending on the IoT use case the numbers of connected devices is a critical factor driving the technology.
+Depending on the IoT software development use case the numbers of connected devices is a critical factor driving the technology.